isomerpages/singapore-customs-cms/_individuals-going-through-customs/Arrivals/duty-free-concession-and-gst-relief.md

 -   The liquor is for your own consumption; and
 -   The liquor is not prohibited from import into Singapore.

+**Note:** You will be considered as having arrived from Malaysia if you obtained Malaysia’s immigration clearance prior to your arrival in Singapore.
+If that is the case, you are NOT entitled to duty-free concession.

 Travellers are given duty-free concession for liquors on one of the following options:

 | Option  | Spirits | Wine     | Beer     |